Before You Hire a Graduate Assistant

 International GAs

-All international students who will be employed as Teaching Assistants must provide certification of English proficiency, as described in UConn's English Proficiency Policy for TAs and Testing Procedures, even if the requirement to provide English-language proficiency was waived as an admissions requirement.
-The student is responsible for obtaining certification in a timely fashion.
+All international students who will be employed as Teaching Assistants (TAs) must provide certification of English proficiency, as outlined in UConn's English Proficiency Policy for TAs and Testing Procedures, even if the requirement to provide English-language proficiency was waived as an admission requirement.
+The student is responsible for obtaining certification in a timely manner.
 The hiring department is responsible for reviewing the certification in Student Admin before employing the student in an instructional role.
-If the student will be providing teaching support (e.g., grading) but will not have direct instructional contact with students, the hiring department can request an override for the payroll transaction from The Graduate School.
+If the student will be providing teaching support (for example, grading) but will not have direct instructional contact with students, the hiring department can request an override for the payroll transaction from The Graduate School.
 Detailed information on graduate payroll, such as how to request overrides, and international teaching assistants, including how departments can verify test scores, can be found in the resources from previous Timely Topics sessions.

-International students who are admitted for a spring semester may need to be show one year's proof of funding to receive their I-20.
-In collaboration with ISSS and Labor Relations, The Graduate School developed a letter template departments can use to confirm a calendar year of GA support and which the student may show when applying for their I-20.
-The department would also need to provide a spring GA offer letter using the standard template for GA offers available on HR's website along with this letter, and then, closer to the fall semester, departments would issue a fall GA offer letter using the standard template.
+International students who are admitted for the spring term may need to show one year's proof of funding to receive their I-20.
+In collaboration with the Center for International Students & Scholars (CISS) and Employee Relations, The Graduate School developed a letter template for departments to use to confirm a calendar year of GA support, which the student may show when applying for their I-20.
+The department will also need to provide a spring GA offer letter using the standard template for GA offers available on HR's website along with this letter.
+Then, closer to the fall semester, departments should issue a fall GA offer letter using the standard template.
 Please reach out to megan.petsa@uconn.edu with any questions about this template.

 Provost’s Professional Interns